ZetaGo-Aurum/AleoPantest/BUILD_REPORT.md

 ## 🏆 Sign-Off

 All requested features have been implemented, tested, and documented.
-The AloPantest v2.0 framework is complete, professional, and ready for use.
+The AleoPantest v2.0 framework is complete, professional, and ready for use.

-**Thank you for using AloPantest!** 🎉
+**Thank you for using AleoPantest!** 🎉

 ---